 Building Advocacy and Learning Leadership Skills is a class that is taught directly in the school.
 Demand is high so make sure you get us scheduled.

-We would be happy to do the same kinds of inservices for the teachers as we do for the students.
-Learn about resources, disability history and culture, and how to include your students in the IEP process and ensure they can be successful in transitioning from high-school to adulthood.
+We would be happy to do the same kinds of inservices for teachers as we do for students.
+Learn about resources, disability history and culture, and how to include your students in their IEP process and ensure they can be successful in transitioning from high-school to adulthood.

 Montana Youth Transitions Program (MYTransitions)